security-notes/infobyte-faraday-wiki/Using-custom-fields-from-the-API.md

 ## Step 2: Create Custom Fields

-Currently, you can't create a Custom Field through the API.
-In order to create a new Custom Field, follow the steps specified in this [wiki page](https://github.com/infobyte/faraday/wiki/Custom-fields#how-to-use-custom-fields).
+In order to create a new Custom Field, follow the steps specified in this [wiki page](https://github.com/infobyte/faraday/wiki/Custom-fields#how-to-create-custom-fields).

 ## Step 3: Create a vulnerability from the API